Rodgers + Hammerstein's Cinderella (Beane musical): Background

 The original 1957 broadcast starred Julie Andrews as Cinderella and Jon Cypher as the Prince.
 More than 107 million viewers saw the broadcast.
 Its extraordinary popularity led to consideration of a Broadway adaptation as soon as early 1958, but none materialized.
 The musical was staged at the London Coliseum in 1958 in a holiday pantomime adaptation that also used songs from Me & Juliet.
 Stage adaptations began to appear in U.S. theatres by 1961.

 After the musical's success in its initial broadcast and as a stage production, and since, in 1957, the original TV version was not able to be filmed for rebroadcast, CBS mounted another production in 1965 with a new script that hewed closer to the traditional tale but retained nearly all of the original music.
-Lesley Ann Warren played the title role; a scene early in the first act was added in which the Prince meets Cinderella and they admire each others' kindness.
+Lesley Ann Warren played the title role; a scene early in the first act was added in which the Prince meets Cinderella and they admire each other's kindness.
 Another hit, this was re-broadcast almost annually over the next decade.
 Stage adaptations continued: New York City Opera produced the musical in 1993 and revived it several times, and a US tour played from 2000 to 2001, stopping at The Theater at Madison Square Garden.
 Meanwhile, a 1997 television re-make was adapted by Robert L. Freedman.
 Its racially diverse cast featured Brandy as Cinderella, Whitney Houston as her fairy godmother, Bernadette Peters as her stepmother, and Paolo Montalban as the Prince.
 A 30-week Asian tour starred Lea Salonga, beginning in 2008, and an all-female production of the musical in Japan in 2008 featured J-Pop group Morning Musume and veteran members of the Takarazuka Revue.

 In Douglas Carter Beane's adaptation of the story, Cinderella opens Prince Topher's eyes to injustice in the kingdom.
 The Prince's parents have died, leaving the kingdom in the hands of a villainous regent, who has been the Prince's mentor and has duped his young charge into approving oppressive acts against the peasants.
 The rebel Jean-Michel, a new character, and stepsister Gabrielle are in love, and they demand reforms; Cinderella uses some of her moments with the prince to encourage him to listen to Jean-Michel's ideas.
 The book is expanded to a typical Broadway running time, with new scenes such as a second palace banquet, and, besides the best-known songs from the original version, the score adds several songs from the Rodgers and Hammerstein catalog, including "Me, Who Am I?" (cut from Me & Juliet), "Now Is the Time" and "Loneliness of Evening" (cut from South Pacific; the latter was used in the 1965 version of Cinderella), "He Was Tall" (cut from The King and I), and "There's Music in You" (written for the film Main Street to Broadway and used in the 1997 version).
 The show was given workshop productions in 2012.